varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 For additional information I direct you to Larry Dial's blog post [^larry2025a] and the Modded NanoGPT repo [^moddednanogpt].

-[^byron]: [Xu 2025](https://github.com/KellerJordan/modded-nanogpt/pull/109) *Triton kernels for symmetric matmul*.
+[^byron]: [Xu 2025](https://github.com/KellerJordan/modded-nanogpt/pull/109) *Modded NanoGPT PR#109 (Triton kernels for symmetric matmul)*.
 Also part of the [Dion](https://github.com/microsoft/dion) repository.
 ## (6) Implementation Notes

-> *"The reason I didn't write a proper arxiv paper for Muon is because I simply don't think there's any relationship between the ability to publish a paper with lots of good-looking results about a new optimizer, and whether that optimizer actually works.
-I only trust speedruns."* —Keller Jordan [^jordan24a]
+> "The reason I didn't write a proper arxiv paper for Muon is because I simply don't think there's any relationship between the ability to publish a paper with lots of good-looking results about a new optimizer, and whether that optimizer actually works.
+I only trust speedruns." —Keller Jordan [^jordan24a]

 [^jordan24a]: [Keller Jordan 2025](https://x.com/kellerjordan0/status/1890178773586489716) *The reason I didn't write a proper arxiv paper for Muon is because I simply don't think there's any relationship between the ability to publish a paper with lots of good-looking results about a new optimizer, and whether that optimizer actually works.
 I only trust speedruns.*

 I hope this post is broadly useful for pretraining with Muon.
 I want to highlight some important considerations for the Modded NanoGPT recipe:
 - The model is very small (<124M active params) and has a unique architecture.
-- Adam is used instead of Muon on a few parameters: the linear output head, the embedding dimension, and a few scalar constants, though this is "standard" for Muon.
+- Adam is used instead of Muon on a few parameters: the linear output head, the embedding layer, and a few scalar constants, though this is "standard" for Muon.
 - Adam is stepped with twice the number of gradient accumulation steps as Muon.
 Effectively, it has a 2x batch size than Muon.
 In the experiment in [[#(2) Batch size scheduling|Section 2]], I've scaled the Adam learning rate according to the square-root law.

 %%